EnergySystemsModellingLab/MUSE_OS/docs/installation.rst

 Creating a virtual environment with ``venv``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Modern Python versions, regardless of their origin, come with a built in tool to create virtual environments, ``venv``.
 However, contrary to ``conda`` it does not let you select the version of Python that will be used - it will be the same one you are using to create the environment.
 Therefore, you still need to make sure your version of Python is compatible with MUSE.
+You can check it with ``python --version``.

 Another caveat is that the virtual environment will be created in a specific folder, so whenever you want to use it in the future, you will need to remember in what folder it was created and activate the environment from there.